swazau/UON_GPA/README.md

 | P     | 4       | Pass               |
 | F     | 0       | Fail               |

-## Customization
+## Customisation

-You can modify the grade points in the `GPAVisualizer` class initialization if your institution uses a different scale.
+You can modify the grade points in the `GPAVisualiser` class initialisation if your institution uses a different scale.

 ## Contributing